 4. What data redundancies do you detect?
 How could these redundancies lead to update anomalies, delete anomalies, or insert anomalies?

+Answer: the redundancies of the final table are the following: employee names, phone numbers and addresses.
+These redundancies could lead to anomalies, such as outdated information given hasty update: e.g. an employee’s address is updated only in one record, not all records where it appears; also deleting an employee from one record and leaving them in another.

 5. Using two relational tables, PROJECT and MANAGER, eliminate the redundancies you identified in Problem 4.
 Identify the primary key in each table.
 Identify a foreign key in one table that will reference a primary key in the other table.
 With an arrow or words, show how the two tables join together by a foreign key that references a primary key.
 In this problem, show the column names across the top of each table and the rows of raw data below the column names.
 The columns must correct the faults you saw above.

+PROJECT TABLE